pereiradilson/nivel-01-frontend-desafio/readme.md

-# GoSatck - Challenge: ReactJS concepts
+# GoStack - Challenge: ReactJS concepts

 Creating a front-end with ReactJS to list, register and remove repositories.